SepAlex/MSDS6306_project1/Case_Study_1_Report.md

 ### Median Alcohol Content (ABV) and International Bitterness Unit (IBU) per State

-Main focus of this project is aggregate analysis of IBU and ABV levels.
-Here we looked at median IBU and ABV across the states.
+Main focus of this project is the aggregate analysis of IBU and ABV levels.
+Here we look at the median IBU and ABV across the states.
 We found that the State of Utah has the lowest median alcohol by volume at 0.40 while Washington DC and Kentucky have the highest median alcohol by volumne of the beer at 0.625.

 ```r